How to Get Discounts or Cheap Vatican Tickets

 Vatican City| ©Juan García Arenas

-An option that requires a slightly higher budget, but is the best value for money, is to book a guided tour of the Vatican which, in addition to giving you queue-free access to the Vatican Museums and the Sistine Chapel, includes the company of an official guide who will accompany you during the tour.
+An option that requires a slightly higher budget, but which is the best value for money, is to book a guided tour of the Vatican which, in addition to allowing you queue-free access to the Vatican Museums and the Sistine Chapel, includes the company of an official guide who will accompany you during the tour.

 Book a guided tour of the Vatican